 Wikipedia shows up in the search results for most terms.
 It‘s a seriously authoritative site and building links from them is a strong endorsement for your site.

 Google loves a genuine link from Wikipedia and they should since real moderators review the links which is why you should build links from them.

 Over the last few years I’ve found an easy way to build Wikipedia backlinks that is simple and effective.

 Not only that but with my personal twist you’ll also get links and traffic from other authoritative sites as well!

-Not only that, but a Wikipedia link will actually generate very relevant traffic to your website.
-How?
+A Wikipedia link will actually generate very relevant traffic to your website.

 Because the entire site is focused on delivering high quality information on a specific search term to their readers.
-Whether that’s information about Kevin Bacon, Olympic Gold Medalists or Rock Polishing.
+Whether that’s information about:

 So Wikipedia isn’t only a backlink, it’s a traffic generating, natural backlink generating machine!
 And is a worthy place of spending your time.

 In the next section I’m going to talk you through the three main types of links we’ll be looking to build in Wikipedia.

 Wikipedia Link Building 101: What Are You Looking For?